maru/django-contact-form-recaptcha/docs/forms.rst

    You will also need `the Python Akismet module
    <http://akismet.readthedocs.io/>`_ to communicate with the Akismet
    web service.
-You can install it by running ``pip install akismet``, or django-contact-form can install it automatically for you if you run ``pip install django-contact-form[akismet]``.
+You can install it by running ``pip install akismet``, or django-contact-form-recaptcha can install it automatically for you if you run ``pip install django-contact-form-recaptcha[akismet]``.

    Once you have an Akismet API key and URL configured, and the ``akismet`` module installed, you can drop in